-MATRIX, a changing exhibition of contemporary art, was initially funded in 1974 as an experimental pilot project with a grant from the National Endowment for the Arts.
-Since its first exhibition in January 1975, MATRIX has shown more than one thousand works of art by more than 160 artists.
+MATRIX, a changing series of contemporary art exhibitions, was initially funded in 1974 as an experimental pilot project with a grant from the National Endowment for the Arts.
+Since its first exhibition in January 1975, MATRIX has shown over 1,000 works of art by more than 160 artists.

 MATRIX has inspired more than 50 programs across the country, including the MATRIX Program at the UC Berkeley Art Museum.